elastic/integrations/packages/rabbitmq/docs/README.md

 # RabbitMQ Integration

-This integration uses [http://www.rabbitmq.com/management.html](HTTP API) created by the management plugin to collect metrics.
+This integration uses [HTTP API](http://www.rabbitmq.com/management.html) created by the management plugin to collect metrics.

 The default data streams are `connection`, `node`, `queue`, `exchange` and standard logs.